jwolski/tenzo/docs/docker.md

 # What makes virtual machines "bad"?

 # How long have cgroups and namespaces been around?
+Initial introduction of cgroups came in 2007. cgroups came from the work originally done by engineers at Google, originally called "process containers." cgroups were merged into the mainline kernel in version 2.6.24.
+The cgroups implementation merged into the kernel at this time are now referred to v1.
+This implementation was eventually rewritten.
+The current version is referred to as v2.

+cgroups provide:
+* resource limiting: e.g., groups cannot exceed memory limit.
+* prioritization: assigning shares (larger/smaller) of CPU utilization or I/O.
+* accounting: measuring group's resource usage
+* control: freezing, check pointing, and restarting.

 # What makes Docker a "containerization platform"?